djarza/football-events/README.md

 | MatchFinished       | match id                                               |
 | PlayerStartedCareer | palyer id, name                                        |

-These Events are the source for stream processing.
-In order to determine the result of a match, you must join MatchStarted and GoalScored streams and then count the goals (see the [code](football-view/src/main/java/org/djar/football/view/projection/StatisticsBuilder.java)).
+These events are the source for stream processing.
+For example, in order to determine the result of a match, you must join MatchStarted and GoalScored streams and then count the goals (see the [code](football-view/src/main/java/org/djar/football/view/projection/StatisticsBuilder.java)).

 ## Kafka topics